DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the Anomaly graph displaying? <br> *Solution:* <br>
 According to datadog documentation about anomaly detection, it distinguishes between normal and abnormal metric trends by analyzing a metric’s historical behavior.
-It shows the actual value and whether it is normal by using different colors based on the algorithm we choosed for the metric.
+It shows the actual value and whether it is normal by using different colors based on the algorithm we chose for the metric.

 ## Monitoring Data